14 Dec Learning Fly Fishing: Text Video

 Learning fly fishing is not that complicated, but need to learn each key points to build a fly fishing person out of you.
 This video comes from the text version instruction which was developed to be read only on key points in 30 minutes before moving into field practice involving casting.
 So, please note that this text requires follow up with actual instruction session or other supplemental material.

-I myself come from the past starting fly fishing with old Cortland starter kit with VHS instruction that I purchased in small tackle shop in New York during my 3 day vacation, watched the video that night in motel room for only 30 minutes on the part about how to cast, then next day practiced casting for 30 minutes on the lawn behind the carpark before going into the river nearby copying what the video programm was showing.
+I myself come from the past starting fly fishing with old Cortland starter kit with VHS instruction that I purchased in small tackle shop in New York during my 3 day vacation to a place I found on vancouver mls, watched the video that night in motel room for only 30 minutes on the part about how to cast, then next day practiced casting for 30 minutes on the lawn behind the carpark before going into the river nearby copying what the video programm was showing.
 And I had a great day catching my first fish on my fly tackle.
 So, I guarantee that’s all it takes to ignite your learning passion and prepare you for the sports.

 Watch the Video: Learning Fly Fishing V6